 The Trust is authorized under State Statute 70 ILCS 2605/9.6d.
 In accordance with the Statute, the Trust funds shall be managed by the District Treasurer in any manner deemed appropriate subject only to the prudent person standard.
-The Trust adopted its investment policy on November 19, 2009.
+The Trust adopted its investment policy on November 19, 2009, which was revised on December 19, 2013.

 The Trust's assets are invested in fixed income and equity open-ended mutual funds traded on national securities exchanges.
 Investments are stated at fair value.
 The fair value of mutual fund units traded on national securities exchanges is the last reported sales price on the last business day of the fiscal year of the Trust.
 Purchases and sales of mutual fund units are accounted for on the trade dates.
-For purposes of determining realized gains or losses on the disposal of investments, the average cost of investments sold, determined at the time of sale, is used.
+For purposes of determining realized gains or losses on the disposal of investments, the "first in first out" disposition method is used at the time of sale.